pSyqidyllik/Data-Science/README.md

-# Data Science
+# Data Science (Exercises/Case Studies)
-#### DISCLAIMER: These are part of our exercises in Elective Subjects as BSCpE students.
-Credits go to our professor, Dr. Renato R. Maaliw III.
+#### *DISCLAIMER: These are part of our exercises in Elective Subjects as BSCpE students.
+Credits go to our professor, Dr. Renato R. Maaliw III.*
-Data sets used are available in our professor's GitHub Page, https://github.com/renatomaaliw3/public_files/tree/master/Data%20Sets .
+*Data sets used are available in our professor's GitHub Page, https://github.com/renatomaaliw3/public_files/tree/master/Data%20Sets .*

-To run these notebooks, Python 3 and Jupyter Notebook should be installed, which are both available in [Anaconda Package](https://www.anaconda.com/products/distribution).
+*To run these notebooks, Python 3 and Jupyter Notebook should be installed, which are both available in [Anaconda Package](https://www.anaconda.com/products/distribution).*

-These can also run in [Google Colabs](colab.research.google.com).
+*These can also run in [Google Colabs](colab.research.google.com).*